HireWheel/odata-mysql/README.md

 # OData to MySQL

-A CLI tool for scraping OData servers into a MySQL database.
+A CLI tool for downloading from an OData server into a MySQL database

 Basic help information (explanation of all the flags) can be found by running: